Photo by Nathanael Herrera

 PHOTO: TOM BREKKE

-Many species experience heterogeneous environments that impose strong selection for locally adapted traits, often resulting in the maintenance of adaptive phenotypic variation.
+Many species experience variable environments that impose strong selection for locally adapted traits, often resulting in the maintenance of adaptive variation.
 Local adaptation produces some of the most striking examples of phenotypic diversity, yet the evolution of locally adapted traits remains poorly understood.
-We are actively pursuing research to understand 1) the evolution of seasonal camouflage and 2) genomic responses to climate changes in mammals.
+We are actively pursuing research to understand 1) the evolution of seasonal camouflage and 2) genomic responses to environmental variation at different spatial and temporal scales in mammals.

 We are using population and functional genomic approaches to facilitate genome-wide studies of genetic variation in natural population samples.
 A central focus of this work is to tailor next-generation sequencing methods (whole genome sequencing, exome capture, RNA-seq, RAD-seq) to non-model systems, including the use of DNA samples derived from historic museum collections to facilitate temporal contrasts between populations and genotype-phenotype associations.